walmartlabs/concord-website/docs/plugins-v2/slack.md

       action: create
       channelName: myChannelName
       apiToken: mySlackApiToken
+    out: result
-  - log: "Channel ID: ${slackChannelId}"
+  - log: "Channel ID: ${result.slackChannelId}"
 ```

-The identifier of the created channel is available in the context after the
+The identifier of the created channel is available in the returned object in
-successful task execution output variable as `slackChannelId`.
+the `slackChannelId` field.

 <a name="archive"/>